LopesX/instabotai/README.md

 Solution: The version of dlib you have installed is too old.
 You need version 19.7 or newer.
 Upgrade dlib.

+For Dlib install error run
+python3 setup.py install --no DLIB_USE_CUDA

 DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE TERMS AND CONDITIONS FOR COPYING, DISTRIBIUTION AND MODIFICATION.

 0. You just do WHAT THE FUCK YOU WANT TO.